 As the circus sideshow spread tattooing from coast to coast in America, many old school tattooists recalled seeing their first tattooed person in the sideshow.
 They admitted that this had a major impact on them choosing the art of tattooing for a livelihood.

-Lady Viola was one of those circus troopers causing a stir in the tattoo world and the outdoor amusement business.
+Lady Viola, aka Ethel Martin, was one of those circus troopers causing a stir in the tattoo world and in outdoor amusement businesses.
 The Bowery-Coney Island-Brooklyn tattooist Frank Graf tattooed her in the 1920s.

 Lady Viola did have a very special suit of tattoos, often being billed as "The Most Beautiful Tattooed Woman in the World."
 Along with popular tattoo figures of the time, she had the United States Capitol on her back and the Statue of Liberty and Rock of Ages on her legs.
+That 1930 news article went on to state that Lady Viola’s body suit cost $485.00.
 During the outdoor season she worked with the likes of the Ringling Bros.
-Circus (1932) and the winter months found her in dime museums like Gorman's in Philadelphia (1930s).
+Circus (1932) while the winter months found her in dime museums like Gorman's in Philadelphia (1930s).

 Originally published by the Tattoo Archive © 2003